Working with scientific literature - Outlining, citing, plagiarism

 Working with scientific literature is a fundamental aspect of being a scientist.
 It is crucial to understand what others have already accomplished and published on a given topic, which necessitates reading the relevant literature.

-When planning and designing projects and experiments, it is essential to be familiar with the state-of-the-art methods in order to develop the best possible work plan.
-During the writing of a Master’s thesis or scientific publications, it is necessary to summarize the current state of the field and contextualize one’s own results within existing knowledge.
+When planning and designing projects and experiments, a researcher needs to be familiar with the state-of-the-art methods in order to develop the best possible work plan.
+During the writing of a Master’s thesis or scientific publications, the current state of knowledge on a topic needs to be summarized to put one’s own results into context with existing knowledge.
 This requires effective strategies for finding and accessing key publications in a particular research area.

 Because scientific writing is often complex, dense, and at times convoluted, it is helpful to apply techniques for extracting the essential concepts and ideas from a publication.

 When we are referencing other literature we have to be careful not to just copy and paste it in addition to referencing referencing it because one often needs summarize ideas and results of other researchers and use them in one’s own writings.
 Giving proper credit to the authors of referenced, summarized literature an essential part of working with scientific literature.
-For this reason it is very important to know the basic rules of how to avoid plagiarism.
+For this reason a researcher needs to know the basic rules of how to avoid plagiarism.

 How to deal with complex scientific texts?